 What Should Danny Do? by Adir Levy

 This is sure to be a favorite book!
-This fun interactive book gives preschoolers possible solutions (good and bad) to decide what Danny should do for the problems he runs into.
-As children make choices for solving the different problems they can see the consequences that result from the choice they made.
+This fun, interactive book gives preschoolers possible solutions (good and bad) to decide what Danny should do for the problems he runs into.
+As children make choices for solving the different problems, they can see the consequences that result from the choices they make.
 I highly recommend this book!

 Are You My Mother? by P.D.
 Eastman